July 3, 2015 at 2:46 am #61086

 Check out the podcast here.

 out on Steam early access and I have played a bit and I’m likening what I see so far bit different from the normal space trading game.
-But I will point out if you are a graphic whore, they don’t buy it 🙂
+But I will point out if you are a graphic whore, then don’t buy it 🙂March 3, 2019 at 9:47 am #112656

 - You must be logged in to reply to this topic.